raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 💡 Fulcrum must first fully index the blockchain and compact its database before you can connect to it with your wallets.
 This can take a few hours.
 Only proceed with the [Desktop Wallet Section](desktop-wallet.md) once Fulcrum is ready.

-💡 After the initial sync of fulcrum, if you want to still use zram, you can return to the default zram config.
+💡 After the initial sync of Fulcrum, if you want to still use zram, you can return to the default zram config.

 * As user "admin", access to zram config again and return to default config.
-Save a exit
+Save and exit

 ```sh
 $ sudo nano /etc/default/zram-swap